PandiTAKTAK/Oathsworn/output/chapter1/section_59.md

 ## Chapter 1 - Bastone

-!>**CREATE A NAME FOR YOUR FREE COMPANY.
-DEFINE A KEY ATTRIBUTE OF YOUR FREE COMPANY BY CHOOSING WHICH ONE OF THE FOLLOWING STATEMENTS MOST ACCURATELY DESCRIBES YOUR COMPANY:**

 [chp1_22_1__a](../../decomp/app/src/main/res/raw/chp1_22_1__a.mp3 ':include :type=audio')

 As you approach the thick wooden gate, a small slat slides unevenly open and a weary, coal-caked face peers out.